Exalt24/RataTutor/README.md

 # Create a new .env file for environment variables
 # On macOS/Linux:
 touch .env

-# On Windows:
+# On Windows (PowerShell)
-# echo. > .env
+# New-Item -Path . -Name ".env" -ItemType "File" -Force

 # Generate a Django secret key
 python -c "from django.core.management.utils import get_random_secret_key; print('SECRET_KEY=' + get_random_secret_key())"

-# Copy the printed SECRET_KEY into backend/.env and add any other values you need
+# STRICTLY copy the printed SECRET_KEY into backend/.env
+# For details on what to include in this .env file, see the "Environment Variables" section below
 cd ..
 ```